 What are my expenses and overhead?

-Expenses include, but are not limited to: fuel, stale or damaged product, computer, vehicle maintenance, insurance for your vehicle, and liability insurance for your business.
+Expenses include, but are not limited to: fuel, stale or damaged product, computer, vehicle maintenance, and insurance.
 The current owner estimates $257 per week or $13,364 per year in expenses/overhead (Note: Expenses represent a cash purchase and do not account for finance payments if requiring a loan to purchase).